 This category is for the best PSA, Promo, or Commercial.
 Examples include originally-created Public Service Announcements that serve the public interest and have a specific call-to-action for a non-profit or social cause (campus announcements are not considered PSAs), original station, event or show promo spots, or commercials created for a product or service for a for-profit business.
 Underwriting announcements are not acceptable for this category.
 Submissions should be single spots or part of a campaign.
 Single spots should not exceed 1:30 and campaign considerations should not exceed 4:30.

-This category is for specialty shows or segments that do not fit the other categories.
-Examples include specialty music shows, topical shows, entertainment shows such as weekly countdowns or movie/music review shows, or live studio music performance type shows (such as “unplugged”).
+This category is for Podcasts, specialty shows or segments of programs.
+Examples include podcasts, specialty music shows, topical shows, entertainment shows such as weekly countdowns or movie/music review shows, or live studio music performance type shows (such as “unplugged”).
 Content is judged based on talent talk sets, so submissions with unoriginal music content (i.e., pre-recorded songs played as part of a “folk hour” or “metal hour”) that is not recorded/performed live in-studio should be scoped to exclude musical content.
-Submissions should be no longer than 10 minutes and should be scoped with commercials/underwritings removed, but content cannot be edited.
+Submissions—including podcasts and podcast series–should be no longer than 10 minutes and should be scoped with commercials/underwritings removed, but content cannot be edited beyond the original production.

 SA6 – Multimedia Sound Design: